darksear/frontend-nanodegree-arcade-game/README.md

 Update 1: Cleaned up some code
-Update 2: Got counters working and clarified some coding Update 3: Added a counter in engine.js to avoid encapsulation
+Update 2: Got counters working and clarified some coding Update 3: Added a counter in engine.js to avoid encapsulation Update 4: Changed randspeed function into prototype of Enemy to meet best practice.